cheadrian/thunderboard-ha/README.md

 # Functions
 This helps you to integrate the board sensors with the Home Assistant, compatible with the base software that comes with the board named Bluetooth - SoC Thunderboard Sense 2, which you can update through Simplicity Studio.

-Using this integration you can:
+Using this integration, you can:

 - Read sensors values for:
     - Atmospheric pressure
     - Humidity
     - Illuminance
-    - Magnetic field strenght
+    - Magnetic field strength
     - Sound pressure
     - Temperature
     - UV Index

 - Read buttons and digital IO states
 - Power source check if it is USB or battery
-- Control RGB led lights of the board
+- Control RGB LED lights of the board

 Additionally, you can:

 - Customize device polling time
 - Keep connection active
-    - This might draw battery fast but you can read both the buttons states instantly (using the build-in BLE notification of module)
+    - This might draw battery fast, but you can read both the buttons states instantly (using the built-in BLE notification of module)
 - Customize timeout and connections attempts
-- Add callback to read data from device when there's an change in BLE advertisment
+- Add callback to read data from device when there's a change in BLE advertisement
-- Set the mininum time between the above mentioned callback trigger
+- Set the minimum time between the above-mentioned callback trigger

 ## Images